Each spring thousands of people will descend on downtown Tempe to enjoy Hawaiian food, traditions, and culture at the

 The festival takes place in mid-March.
 Specific dates are usually announced by the previous year's end.

 You don't need tickets, because admission to the Arizona Aloha Festival is free for everyone.
 Plan ahead for light rail access or parking in downtown Tempe, depending on your transportation needs.

 Where to Stay Nearby

 You can stay at hotels that are within walking distances from a light rail station and take the light rail to the event.
-If you want to be closer, about 1/2 mile away, I recommend Tempe Mission Palms.
+If you want to be closer, about 1/2 mile away, try Tempe Mission Palms.

 If you are going to the Arizona Aloha Festival, be prepared.
 It is one of the more popular two-day festivals that takes place in the Phoenix area.
 Driving around in downtown Tempe can be a challenge on a normal day, so take a little extra patience with you on Arizona Aloha Festival days if you intend to drive.